madfam-io/plinto/packages/python-sdk/README.md

-# Plinto Python SDK
+# Janua Python SDK

-Official Python SDK for the Plinto Authentication and User Management Platform.
+Official Python SDK for the Janua Authentication and User Management Platform.

 ## Features